Northern Irish "Fifteens"

 - 04

-Lay a large sheet of plastic wrap flat on the counter and scatter the shredded coconut evenly across it.
-Turn the sticky dough onto the coconut bed and shape it by hand into a rough log about two inches thick.
-Roll it tightly in the plastic wrap, twisting the ends like a piece of hard candy to compress the dough.
-This applied pressure is vital; a loose log will simply crumble when you try to slice it.
+Lay a large sheet of plastic wrap on the counter and scatter the coconut evenly across the surface.
+Dump the sticky dough onto the coconut bed, shape it into a rough log about two inches thick, and roll it up tightly in the plastic, twisting the ends hard to compress the mixture.

 - 05